 All I could think of was what an accident waiting to happen.
 There are a million, okay perhaps not exactly a million scenarios, of the dangers in such a situation.

-The children could have decided to try and move the car, it will surprise you how much our children pick up and notice and they could easily have figured out how to turn the key, move the gear and drive.
+The children could have decided to try and move the car.
+It might surprise you how much our children notice and they could easily have figured out how to turn the key, move the gear and drive.
 They could have locked themselves in the car and be unable to unlock the car.
 They could have been kidnapped?
 Harmed?
 Assaulted by a stranger or people with devilish thoughts.
 Leaving children in the car is just dangerous!

-I mean I know that sometimes you think it will be quicker to run in for a second without the kids to get an errand done, but with kids sometimes it is indeed within that second that the children can get up to mischief and harm themselves.
+It might be tempting to run in for a second without the kids to get an errand done.
+However, in reality with kids sometimes it is indeed within that second that the mischief can happen and they could harm themselves.
 It is just not worth the potential for danger or an accident to leave the children unsupervised and then to be left alone in the car for that matter? please take them with you.
-You can always pop them into the shopping cart to reduce their wandering in the store or to stop them from picking things you don’t want them to.
+You can always pop them into the shopping cart to reduce their wandering in the store.

-Now not having seen who drove that car it might not have been the parents, it might have been a driver or even a driver and a nanny who decided to pop into the store and leave the kids in the car.
-Parents please highlight the dangers of leaving children unsupervised (even if just for a second) to your domestic staff and if that was a parent who left his or her children in the car – DON’T!
+I do not know for sure who drove that car.
+It might not have been the parents; it might have been a driver and a nanny who decided to leave the kids in the car.
+Parents, please highlight the dangers of leaving children unsupervised (even if just for a second) to your domestic staff.
+If it was a parent who left his or her children in the car – DON’T!
 It is dangerous.

-The way I felt I understand why in the western world it is not uncommon to hear of a passerby who would call security or the police to alert them of such negligence.
-Even if you were lucky to get away without incident this time it shouldn’t give the impression that it is safe, because God forbid the day that they are left in the car in a less secure compound or they are bored enough to try and move the car!
+In the western world, it is not uncommon to hear of a passerby who would call security to alert them of such negligence.
+Even if you were lucky to get away without incident this time; it shouldn’t give the impression that it is safe.
+God forbid the day that they are left in the car in a less secure compound or they are bored enough to try and move the car.